apache/apisix/doc/plugins/api-breaker.md

 The plugin implements API fuse functionality to help us protect our upstream business services.

+About the breaker timeout logic; the current version does not open the relevant configuration items to the user, the code logic automatically **triggers the unhealthy state **incrementation of the number of operations.

+For example, if the upstream service returns `unhealthy.http_statuses`   state and reaches `unhealthy.failures` for the first time, **the breaker will take 2 seconds**.
+Then, after 2 seconds, the upstream service returns `unhealthy.http_statuses` continuously again and reaches to `unhealthy.failures` a second time,  **breaker for 4 seconds**.
+And so on, up to a maximum of 300 seconds is not increased.

 ## Attributes

 | Name          | Type          | Requirement | Default | Valid      | Description                                                                 |